tarwn/lessthandot-hugo/blogs/content/posts/2009-03-22-index-trick-convert-index-scan-to-seek.md

   <img src="/wp-content/uploads/blogs/DataMgmt//scan_trick.gif" alt="" title="" width="982" height="126" />
 </div>

-That is something we&#8217;d like to get out of there.
+That is something we'd like to get out of there.
 Really a seek will come from us being a bit more graphic in what we want from the tables.
 Saying that is the answer to the problem though.
-If you have an identity column and you haven&#8217;t gone into the negative range of the values to utilize space then you already know the column will consist of data greater than 0.
+If you have an identity column and you haven't gone into the negative range of the values to utilize space then you already know the column will consist of data greater than 0.
 Remember this is on an IDENTITY(1,1) column.
 So we have our answer because we know to get a seek out of the query we need to get the count of the rows in that table is simply

 sql
 Select count(*) From dbo.test_scan where MyID >= 0